Flight Control (video game): Sales

 Flight Control has been the number one downloaded paid application in over 20 countries.
 It has sold over 3.8 million copies worldwide.

 Reception

 Flight Control has received generally positive reviews.
 IGN gave the game 8 out of 10, praising its long lasting gameplay.
 Pocket Gamer also gave the game 8 out of 10, complimenting, "if you could put Flight Control in a needle, it'd be considered a Class A drug.
 That's how simple and addictive it is."
 Pocket Gamer awarded it Best Casual/Puzzle Game for iPhone in 2010.
+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Flight Control for "Casual Game of the Year".

 Sequel

 On March 15, 2012, Firemint, now a part of EA, released Flight Control Rocket.